Aditea19/RAG_System/README.md

 - Automatic text extraction and preparation for downstream tasks.

 ### Intelligent Chunking
-- Documents are divided into smaller chunks to improve retrieval quality and reduce hallucination.
+- Documents are split into smaller segments to improve retrieval accuracy.
+- Helps reduce hallucination and ensures precise answer grounding.

-### Vector Database (ChromaDB)
+### In-Memory Vector Search
-- Embeddings are stored in a persistent ChromaDB collection for fast similarity search.
+- Embeddings are stored in RAM using LangChain’s InMemoryVectorStore.
+- Ensures fast retrieval without requiring a persistent database.

 ### Retrieval-Augmented Question Answering
-- Relevant chunks are retrieved.
+- Retrieves only the most relevant chunks using similarity search.
-- Google Gemini generates context-aware answers grounded in the documents.
+- Google Gemini provides factual, context-grounded answers.

 ### Dynamic Summarization
-- Generates summaries with 5–15 bullet points depending on document size.
+- Automatically chooses 5–15 bullet points depending on document length.
+- Ensures summaries stay clean, structured, and to the point.

 ### Multi-Document Comparison
 - Compares any number of uploaded documents, generating: